-Still if you’re looking for others then take a peek in Google and see what you can find.
+Still, if you’re looking for others then take a peek at Google and see what you can find.

 It seems like there’s a million different task management tools with a half dozen launched every day.
 I can’t tell you how many of them seem horribly confusing and extremely difficult to work with.

 One SaaS-based tool is Trello and it works exceedingly well in an ocean of different options to pick from.

 Trello uses boards that let you arrange tasks based on their settings.
 So you can have different boards for tasks in progress, others that are high urgency, and others that are “I’ll get to it”.

 Plus you can share certain boards with anyone making it easier for clients to drop their input.
 Or if you’re outsourcing some work you can even get used to managing a small team with the Trello setup.